doktordirk/aurelia-authentication-loopback-sample/README.md

 ##### common/models/user.js
 Adding hooks and additional remoteMethod for our user model.

-We added `User.afterRemote('create',..)` to send a verification email after signup.
+We added the hook `User.afterRemote('create',..)` to send a verification email after signup.
 The email contains a link with a verification token to our api server which will redirect to our client if successful.

+Loopback has User model has a build in reset password path.
+With User.on('resetPasswordRequest', ..) we react to the emitted resetPasswordRequest event to email a short-term token to the user for setting a new password.

+The remoteMethod User.setPassword allows users to post their password.

 The remoteMethod 'unlink' adds a third-party provider unlink route GET /:id/unlink/:provider which just deletes the providers userid from a user.